outsidedav/swift/app_launch/mobile_applaunch.md

  - **Segment Audience**

     User segments can be defined based on demographic, contextual, and behavioral attributes.
-Alternatively, features can be rolled out to certain percentage of the entire user base.
+You can also roll out features to certain percentage of the entire user base.
 Key Performance indicators can be defined for each feature and client-side code to measure the results.

  - **Adapt application based on context**